Dorsey Burnette

 Dorsey William Burnett Jr. (December 28, 1932 – August 19, 1979) was an American early rockabilly singer.
-With his younger brother Johnny Burnette and a friend named Paul Burlison, he was a founder member of The Rock and Roll Trio.
+With his younger brother Johnny Burnette and a friend named Paul Burlison, he was a founding member of The Rock and Roll Trio.
 He is also the father of country musician and former Fleetwood Mac member Billy Burnette.

 Background and early career

-Dorsey William Burnett Jr. was born on December 28, 1932, to Willie Mae and Dorsey William Burnett, Sr. in Memphis, Tennessee, United States.
+Dorsey William Burnett Jr. was born on December 28, 1932, to Willie Mae and Dorsey William Burnett Sr. in Memphis, Tennessee, United States.
 The 'e' at the end of his surname was added later.
-John Joseph "Johnny" Burnett, his younger brother, was born on March 25, 1934.
+His younger brother, John Joseph "Johnny" Burnett, was born on March 25, 1934.
 The family lived in a public housing project in the Lauderdale Courts area of Memphis, Tennessee.

 Dorsey was a competent athlete with an interest in boxing.
 Both of the Burnette brothers turned out to be successful amateur boxers, becoming local Golden Gloves champions.
 In 1949, Dorsey was introduced to another young boxing contender named Paul Burlison by Jimmy Denson, his boxing teacher, and they were to become friends.
 Later, Burlison was introduced to Johnny Burnette, and they also became friends.
 All three men had a mutual interest in music.
 Burlison had begun to receive guitar lessons when he was eight years old.
 In 1939, Dorsey Sr. gave his two sons a pair of Gene Autry guitars.
 According to most sources, the brothers immediately broke them over each other's head.
 Dorsey Sr. then bought them two more guitars.
 Dorsey later recalled that their father had said "Learn to play those guitars.
 You can be like those folks on the Grand Ole Opry if you want to."
 Dorsey said that "he learned the G, C and E chords and when the strings broke, he would use baling wire".

 After graduating from a Catholic high school in Memphis, Dorsey became a professional boxer before working at a number of daytime jobs, which included a cotton picker, an oiler on a Mississippi riverboat, a fisherman, a carpet layer.
 He was finally to work at the Crown Electric Company with Paul Burlison as an apprentice electrician and would spend six years studying for an electrician's license.
 Johnny Burnette also worked as a deck hand on barges, which traversed the Mississippi River and though they worked separately, each of them would bring his guitar on board and write songs during his spare time.
 After work, they would perform those and other songs together at local bars with a varying array of sidemen.
 Paul Burlison joined them after his discharge from the United States Armed Forces, and in 1952 or 1953, they formed a group, which may have been called The Rhythm Rangers at the time.
 Johnny Burnette sang the vocals and played acoustic guitar, Dorsey played bass, and Paul Burlison played lead guitar.